Tiger Hutchence-Geldof: Early life

 Heavenly Hiraani Tiger Lily Hutchence-Geldof (née Heavenly Hiraani Tiger Lily Hutchence) was born in London, England, on 22 July 1996, to Michael Hutchence, the Australian lead singer of rock band INXS, and British TV presenter Paula Yates.
 She was born at home in the bathroom and her father helped with the delivery.
-Her half-sister Pixie chose the name "Heavenly"; Hutchence chose the name "Hiraani" after a family friend, it was also his favourite Polynesian word and means "Princess of the beautiful sky"; and Yates chose the name "Tiger Lily".
+Her half-sister Pixie chose the name "Heavenly"; Hutchence chose the name "Hiraani" after a family friend, it also being his favourite Polynesian word, meaning "Princess of the beautiful sky"; and Yates chose the name "Tiger Lily".
 Her parents called her "Tiger" and "Tiger Lily".

-When she was one-year-old, her father died by suicide in Sydney, Australia, on 22 November 1997.
-After Hutchence's death, Yates suffered from depression and drug addiction and fought against Hutchence's family who wanted to take custody of their daughter.
+When she was one year old, her father died by suicide in Sydney, Australia, on 22 November 1997.
+After Hutchence's death, Yates suffered from depression and drug addiction, and fought against Hutchence's family, who wanted to take custody of their daughter.
 Her mother died of a drug overdose on 17 September 2000.
 Yates's body was discovered in the presence of Hutchence-Geldof, who was then four years old and was alone with her mother when she died.

 The day after Yates's death, her ex-husband, Irish singer-songwriter and activist Bob Geldof, was granted temporary custody of Hutchence-Geldof so that she could be brought up with her three older half-sisters, Fifi, Peaches and Pixie.
 Hutchence's sister, Tina, also applied for custody of Hutchence-Geldof soon after Yates's death, but the judge rejected her counter-application to bring Hutchence-Geldof to live with her in California.

-On 14 December 2000, Geldof was awarded full custody of Hutchence-Geldof and she remained in London with him and her older half-sisters.
+On 14 December 2000, Geldof was awarded full custody of Hutchence-Geldof, and she remained in London with him and her older half-sisters.
 Her paternal grandfather, Kell Hutchence, who had tried to gain temporary custody of Hutchence-Geldof in 1998 when Yates was being treated for depression at a clinic in London, supported the court's decision.
 In 2007, she was adopted by Geldof, who legally changed her surname, despite opposition from Hutchence's mother and sister.
 In 2008, her full legal name became Heavenly Hiraani Tiger Lily Hutchence Geldof.
 As of 2022, (Note: It is not clear exactly when it became her legal name.) her full legal name is Heavenly Hiraani Tiger Lily Hutchence-Geldof.

 When she turned 18, she moved from London to New York to escape the spotlight on the Geldof family and to study drama.
-She postponed her acting studies following the death of her sister Peaches in 2014, under similar circumstances to their mother's death.
+She postponed her acting studies following the death of her half-sister Peaches in 2014, under similar circumstances to their mother's death.

 In 2019, she graduated from Goldsmiths, University of London, with a psychology degree.